Global Travel Information

 While on Tour

-Masks that cover both nose and mouth will be required on tour and you should bring plenty with you for the length of your trip.
+Masks that cover both nose and mouth must be worn wherever local regulations require it and you should bring plenty with you for the length of your trip.
 ACIS will have extra masks on hand should someone need a spare.
 We will encourage frequent use of hand sanitizer and participants should bring their own supply with them, to supplement what will be available on the bus and in hotels.

 Should a traveler become sick or test positive for COVID during the trip, ACIS will arrange for any needed medical care and help to sort out isolation requirements.
-If one group member receives a positive COVID test, all travelers in the group may be required to quarantine until local and CDC testing guidelines are met.
-These isolation/quarantine requirements may prevent travelers from flying home on their original return date.
+These isolation/quarantine requirements may prevent a traveler from flying home on his/her original return date.
 While in isolation or quarantine overseas, costs related to accommodations, meals, further testing and return flights are all covered by your overseas protection plan and ACIS.

 Currently all travelers entering the United States are required to show proof of a negative COVID test from within three days of their return flight.
 ACIS will manage the logistics and cover the cost for these tests.
 Upon returning home, travelers should also be prepared to follow any local guidelines in place related to people arriving from out of state.